Our Services

 - Court accompaniment (Survivor Advocates can connect survivors with an advocate from a partner organization to help with these options)

-Survivor Advocates and Survivor Support Counselors are trained professionals whose goal is to support and center the needs of the student survivor.
-Survivor Support Counselors counselors are licensed mental health professionals specializing in trauma-informed care for survivors of sexual violence.
+Survivor advocates and survivor support counselors are trained professionals whose goal is to support and center the needs of the student survivor.
+Survivor Support Counselors are licensed mental health professionals specializing in trauma-informed care for survivors of sexual violence.
 Survivor Advocates have extensive training on impacts of trauma, community resources, trauma informed care and inclusivity.
-They are not mental health counselors.
+Advocates are not mental health counselors but rather trained in navigating resources and supports.